Work with us

 Essential requirements and qualifications

-• Strong quantitative, critical thinking and analytical skills, and able to review and synthesise large amounts of scientific information under a deadline
+• Ability to synthesise and summarise large amounts of scientific information under a deadline.

-• An organised and methodological approach to planning and delivering work of high quality
+• An organised and methodological approach to planning and delivering high quality work, given competing demands and changing deadlines.

-• Ability to work effectively in a team-oriented environment, as well as independently, taking responsibility for small projects or subcomponents of larger projects
+• Ability to work effectively independently and in a team-oriented environment, taking responsibility for specific areas of a project with support from more experienced team members.

-• High self-motivation, can-do attitude, optimistic outlook and leadership ability
+• High self-motivation, can-do attitude and optimistic outlook.

-• Initiative to learn new skills, and develops the skill set of others with less experience
+• Willingness to learn new skills and develop within the role, as well as assist others with less experience.

 Desirable skills and experience